Understanding “Automated Loan Approvals” in 3 Short Minutes

-There’s no single best land loan out there for everyone, so it’s important buyers to shop around to find the best loan for their own situation.
+There is no single best land loan for everyone, so it’s important for buyers to shop around to find the best loan for their situation.

 What are land loans?

-Land loans are a type of loan used to buy a vacant lot to (eventually) build a home on or develop the raw land at a later date.
+Land loans are used to buy a vacant lot to (eventually) build a home on or develop the raw land later.

 That’s primarily because the demand for land is smaller than the demand for new and existing homes.

-So, if a lender needs to foreclose on the land, there’s no guarantee it will get its money back in a timely manner, if at all.
+So, if a lender needs to foreclose on the land, it cannot guarantee that it will get its money back promptly.

-As a result, lenders require a substantial down payment (30-50%), charge higher interest rates and the loans are typically adjustable-rate mortgages.
+As a result, lenders require a substantial down payment (30-50%), charge higher interest rates, and typically offer adjustable-rate mortgages.

 5 Types of Land Loans